nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 # What Is BandConnect++?
 Unlock your musical potential with **_BandConnect++_** !

-**_BandConnect++_** is a powerful desktop app that helps music producers manage their musician contacts and form bands with ease.
-It is created with a convenient and intuitive Command Line Interface (CLI) that speeds up your work routine.
+**_BandConnect++_** is a powerful desktop app that helps independent music producers manage their musician contacts and create perfect bands with ease.
+Say goodbye to the tedious process of scrolling through your phone contacts and noting down every potential musician for your dream bands!
+With BandConnect++, you own the freedom to experiment with various hypothetical band makeups.
+You can quickly create a new band from scratch, add your musician contacts to the band, and check if their instruments and genres are a perfect match.

-**_BandConnect++_** is developed by a driven team of musicians/programmers who strives to make life easier for musicians and music producers.
-Discover your perfect musical match and create your next big hit now!
+What's more, BandConnect++ has a convenient and intuitive [Command Line Interface (CLI)](#glossary) that allows you to perform all the tasks with just a few keystrokes.
+It may be a little daunting at first, but don't worry!
+We have prepared a comprehensive user guide to get you started and answer your confusion.
+Once you get the hang of it, your efficiency will be brought to a whole new level!

+So, no more waiting!
+Let's start creating your first dream band now!

 --------------------------------------------------------------------------------------------------------------------
 # Using the Guide